Banyule’s Environmental Sustainability work is guided by the Council Plans, ‘Planet’ objectives, which are to:

 Links to information on vegetation protection, tree removal, and the Significant tree register.

-A regional program of environmental events brought to you by Banyule City Council, Manningham City Council and Nillumbik Shire Council.
+A regional program of environmental events brought to you by Banyule City Council and Manningham City Council.

 Information about our policies and strategies relating to environment and sustainability